Skip to main content

 Get Legal Help Protecting Your Rights Under U.S. Farm Labor Laws

 U.S. immigration and labor laws can be confusing, especially for farm workers visiting the country on a visa and unfamiliar with the legal system and immigration laws.
-But all workers have certain rights, such as those requiring a minimum wage and safe working conditions.
+But all workers have certain rights, like the right to a minimum wage and safe working conditions.
 If you believe your rights as a farmworker have been violated, you should speak with an employment law attorney.

 Was this helpful?